451hackathon/451-imp-report/draft-451-imp-report.md

 - There are significant observations of server serving HTTP status code 451 based on geoIP (especially for gambling sites).

 - There are different understandings of the 'blocked-by' field as defined in RFC7725.
 Some people interpret is as the entity that is doing the blocking, others are interpreting it at the authority responsible for ordering the blocking.
+[TODO the second category is *wrong*, RFC7725 is clear about that.]

 - HTTP Status Code 451 is thusfar only served by hosts, not by intermediaries.